svshayt/projects/leetcode/README.md

 🟢 1470.
 Shuffle the Array
 🟢 1480.
 Running Sum of 1d Array
 🟢 1672.
 Richest Customer Wealth
+🟢 1741.
+Find Total Time Spent by Each Employee
 🟢 1757.
 Recyclable and Low Fat Products
 🟢 1920.
 Build Array from Permutation
 🟢 1929.
 Concatenation of Array